bscodes/covid-19-overview/README.md

+# COVID-19 Overview Dashboard w/ React

+A dashboard to track the impact of COVID-19 global pandemic.
+Built with React and ♥️

+The dashboard is based on [disease.sh - Open Disease Data](https://corona.lmao.ninja/).

+Pull requests are welcome.

+## Technologies Used

+- React
+- SASS
+- HTML5
+- Bootstrap 4
+- React Hooks
+- Npm

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).